philipclaude/vortex/README.md

 #### 7. Voronoi diagram of the oceans without a triangulation.

 Another idea for creating a Voronoi diagram of the oceans is to initially sample the oceans (using a texture) and then smooth the vertices.
-This will move some of the points into the continents and eventually converges to covering the entire sphere (this is a recent idea, so I have no theortical guarantees of this).
+This will move some of the points into the continents and eventually converges to covering the entire sphere (this was a lucky idea, so I have no theoretical guarantees of this).
 The number of smoothing iterations needed to cover the sphere seems to depend on how many points are used:

 ```sh
 bin/vortex voronoi --domain sphere --points random_oceans --n_points 1000000 --n_smooth 10 --output example7.meshb